Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery: Introduction

 Which points contribute to increasing the volume of the enclosing ellipsoid the most?
 Intuitively, this is a problem that has to be addressed somehow by the SDP itself, as these points are the ones that the solution has to work hardest to cover.
 This motivates us to look at the dual formulation, which has a variable that captures how hard it is to satisfy the constraint from each point.

-\paragraph{Dual SDP and D-Optimal Design.} We instead consider the dual of the minimum volume enclosing ellipsoid problem, which is the classic {\em D-optimal design} problem, which is (a scaled version of) the problem of finding a distribution supported on the points \(a_i\), that maximizes the determinant of the covariance or second moment matrix (centered at the origin).
+\paragraph{Dual SDP and D-Optimal Design.} The dual of the minimum volume enclosing ellipsoid problem is the classic {\em D-optimal design} problem, which is (a scaled version of) the problem of finding a distribution supported on the points \(a_i\), that maximizes the determinant of the covariance or second moment matrix (centered at the origin).

 The weights \(w_i\) corresponding to the optimal solution of the dual can be shown to satisfy \(w_i \le 1\).